 Target a specific long tail keyword

-To make the page optimised for the featured snippet make sure to target a particular question.
+To make the page optimized for the featured snippet make sure to target a particular question.
 For instance, on my short page, I targeted the question: “who is Gennaro Cuofano?”

 That will make it easier for Google to understand that you’re targeting that specific question, thus improving your chances to get the snippet.